CanvizTheodoreShi/DigitalMarketing20180115/README.md

 4. Click **Purchase**.

-> **Note:** The static files (JS/CSS) hosted on CDN might not take effect immediately, so you might see the page layout is messing up until hours later.
+> **Note:** The static files (JS/CSS) hosted on CDN might not take effect immediately, so you might see the page layout of the newly created website is messing up until hours later.